KVHEM/XEROS/code/database/data_prep/readme.txt

                   PET: monthly values (mm/day) values were averaged for the season in (mm/day)
                   P: monthly values (mm/month) values were summed for the season in (mm/season)
                   T: near surface averaged monthly temperature (°C) were averaged for the season

+grid_cells.R : Creates a data.table with the boundaries (lat, lon) for each grid cell.

 import_pages.R : Imports PAGES2k v2.0.0 temperature reconstruction and transform it from list to tidy format.
 Creates metadata file for all station called pages2k_meta and metadata file called pages2k_meta_id that is only for stations in Europe that are connected to grid cell by id.